Anti-Hungarian sentiment: The New Right

+Noua Dreaptă is a Romanian far-right organization, whose founder, Tudor Ionescu, openly embraces the doctrine of the Legionary Movement (Iron Guard) that existed between the two world wars.
 Noua Dreaptă explicitly rejects territorial autonomy demands for the "so-called" (as they and other Romanian nationalists call it) Székely Land in Romania, framing such demands as a threat to the unity and sovereignty of the Romanian nation.
 In their rhetoric and mobilization, they often frame the Hungarian minority’s cultural or political aspirations (e.g., autonomy, bilingualism) as irredentist or foreign “revisionism.”
-For instance, they organized a demonstration “against Hungarian irredentism” (in Hungarian: “magyar irredentizmus”) in Arad.
-Their events sometimes deliberately provoke symbolic confrontation: on Romanian national day (1 December), Noua Dreaptă has held rallies in Hungarian-majority cities (e.g., Sfântu Gheorghe / Sepsiszentgyörgy) as a demonstration of Romanian national sovereignty.
+For instance, they organized a demonstration “against Hungarian irredentism” in Arad.
+Their events sometimes deliberately provoke symbolic confrontation: on Romanian national day (1 December), Noua Dreaptă has held rallies in Hungarian-majority cities as a demonstration of Romanian national sovereignty.